 Everyone’s apprenticeship experience is different and it’s hard to assume a single mold , model, or stereotype of what it is, what one’s experience should be, and what they have difficulty with.

-There are significant problems with Kouka-en.
-For obvious reasons, I will not disclose them publicly but I consider it in my absolute best interest to leave.
+There are significant problems at the nursery and I consider it in my absolute best interest to leave.
 I am grateful to have had the experience to hone my talents and improve my skills.
 I have no regrets and I can confidently say I did nothing other than my best for my duration here.

 I am grateful for the support I’ve received, and some kind members of the bonsai community who check on me on occasion and offer help.